redis/redis-doc/topics/modules-api-ref.md

 * **"allow-busy"**: Permit the command while the server is blocked either by a script or by a slow module command, see RM_Yield.
+* **"getchannels-api"**: The command implements the interface to return the arguments that are channels.

 The last three parameters specify which arguments of the new command are Redis keys.
 See [https://redis.io/commands/command](https://redis.io/commands/command) for more information.